nginx/unit-docs/source/configuration.rst

 Go/Node.js
 ==========

 To run your Go or Node.js applications in Unit, you need to configure them `and` modify their source code as suggested below.
-Let's start with the application configuration:
+Let's start with the app configuration; besides :ref:`common options <configuration-apps-common>`, you have the following:

 .. list-table::
     :header-rows: 1